Rguernica/Portfolio-/final_project_RosanaGuernica.md

 <a href="https://ibb.co/5sP5qYb"><img src="https://i.ibb.co/h2SKpX3/Storyboard.jpg" alt="Storyboard" border="0"></a>

 ### Research and Interviews
-- Target audience:
+- Target audience: Average civilian concerned about police reform.
+I approached friends and family who I have discussed the topic with before.
 - Goals and Questions:
-- Metrics:
+    - Intuitiveness -> How much time does it take to understand what the visualizations are communicating?
+    - Completeness -> Is there information missing that you wish you saw?
+    - Perception/Aesthetics -> Do you find the visualizations appealing?

-- Methods: Remotely conducted 3 seperate 15-minute interviews and recorded notes on a word processor.
+- Methods: Remotely conducted 3 seperate 10-minute interviews and recorded notes on a word processor.
 - Script:
   - Interview 1:
   - Interview 2: